 In sites with insufficient bone, guided bone regeneration (GBR) is performed before or in conjunction with implant placement to achieve a threedimensional implant position driven by the prosthesis.
 To date, GBR is well documented and constitutes a predictable and successful approach for lateral and vertical bone augmentation of atrophic ridges.
 Evidence suggests that the use of barrier membranes maintains the main biological principles of GBR.
-Since the material used to construct barrier membranes ultimately dictates their characteristics and their ability to maintain the biological principles of the GBR, various materials have been used over time [17].
+Since the material used to construct barrier membranes ultimately dictates their characteristics and their ability to maintain the biological principles of GBR, various materials have been used over time [17].
 In this sense, the implantation of GBR membranes triggers an immune response, which can lead to inflammation and failure of bone augmentation.
-Macrophages play crucial roles in immune responses and participate in the entire process of repairing bone injuries.
+Macrophages play crucial roles in immune responses and participate in the entire process of bone injury repair.
 The significant diversity and high plasticity of macrophages complicate the understanding of the immunomodulatory mechanisms underlying GBR.
-Macrophages can promote osteogenesis or the formation of fibrous tissue in bone defects and the degradation or fibrous encapsulation of membranes.
+Macrophages can promote osteogenesis or fibrous tissue formation in bone defects and fibrous degradation or encapsulation of membranes.
 Furthermore, GBR membranes can influence macrophage recruitment and polarization.
-Therefore, immunomodulatory GBR membranes are mainly developed by improving macrophage recruitment and aggregation as well as regulating macrophage polarization [18].
+Therefore, immunomodulatory GBR membranes are mainly developed by improving macrophage recruitment and aggregation, as well as regulating macrophage polarization [18].

-The CAD-CAM system has advanced the dental restoration process to include implantsupported crowns.
-Thus, a study compared the fracture strength after mechanical loading and thermocycling of various combinations of screw-retained and cemented ceramic materials and polymethylmethacrylate using the TiBase abutment compared to implanted crowns.
+In this context, CAD-CAM has advanced the dental restoration process to include implant-supported crowns.
+Thus, a study compared the fracture resistance after mechanical loading and thermocycling of various combinations of screw-retained and cemented ceramic materials and polymethyl methacrylate using the TiBase abutment compared with implantretained crowns.
 Screw-retained implant restorations demonstrated higher fracture loads than their cemented counterparts.
-Lithium disilicate hybrid abutment/crown implant-supported restoration using the TiBase abutment may be an ideal clinical choice due to its simplicity [19-23].
+Lithium disilicate hybrid implant-supported abutment/crown restoration using the TiBase abutment may be an ideal clinical choice due to its simplicity [19-231.

-In addition, one study described a technique to fabricate a custom anatomical healing abutment for delayed loading implants using CAD-CAM from a polymethylmethacrylate (PMMA) blank.
+A study described a technique to fabricate a custom anatomic healing abutment for delayed-loading implants using CAD-CAM from a polymethylmethacrylate (PMMA) blank.
 The dimensions of the custom healing abutment are measured from a conventional dental radiograph and diagnostic models.
 The healing abutment is used in the second surgical phase to guide soft tissue healing [24].

-Also, the CAD-CAM technique is particularly beneficial for a long scan span and large edentulous space with multiple scan bodies, and a verification device can be used to confirm the accuracy of a definitive implant impression [25].
-Another study presented eight patients who underwent threedimensional reconstruction of the fibula flap with iliac crest graft and dental implants using CAD/CAM virtual planning.
-The increase in the vertical crest and the horizontal dimensions of the fibula, the peri-implant bone resorption of the iliac crest graft, the implant success rate, and the functional and esthetic results were evaluated.
-Vertical reconstruction ranged from 13.4 mm to 10.1 mm, with a mean of 12.22 mm.
-A total of 38 implants were placed in the new mandible, with an average of $4.75 \pm 0.4$ implants per patient and an osseointegration success rate of 94.7%.
-All patients were rehabilitated with fixed implant prostheses with good aesthetic and functional results [26].
+In addition, the CAD-CAM technique is particularly beneficial for a long scanning period and large edentulous spaces with multiple scan bodies, and a verification device can be used to confirm the accuracy of a definitive implant impression [25].
+Another study presented eight patients who underwent threedimensional fibular flap reconstruction with iliac crest graft and dental implants using virtual CAD/CAM planning.
+The increase in the vertical crest and horizontal dimensions of the fibula, the peri-implant bone resorption of the iliac crest graft, the implant success rate, and the functional and esthetic results were evaluated.
+The vertical reconstruction ranged from 13.4 mm to 10.1 mm, with a mean of 12.22 mm.
+A total of 38 implants were placed in the new mandible, with a mean of 4.75 ± 0.4 implants per patient and an osseointegration success rate of 94.7%.
+All patients were rehabilitated with fixed implant-supported prostheses with good esthetic and functional results [26].

-Besides, a retrospective study of 25 patients analyzed the differences, in terms of mechanical and biological complications, in multi-unit zirconia fixed dental prostheses (FPDs) in posterior implants produced through a digital workflow.
-Occlusal and interproximal corrections were not clinically significant.
+A retrospective study of 25 patients analyzed the differences in terms of mechanical and biological complications in multi-unit zirconia fixed dental prostheses (FPDs) on posterior implants produced through a digital workflow.
+The occlusal and interproximal corrections were not clinically significant.
 In the study sample, the survival rate and success rate of FPDs after 3 years were 100% and 96%, respectively.
-Monolithic zirconia FPDs and partial veneer FPDs showed a 100% survival rate, presenting an interesting alternative to metalceramic restorations.
+Monolithic zirconia FPDs and partial veneer FPDs had a 100% survival rate, presenting an interesting alternative to metal-ceramic restorations.
 Partial veneer FPDs had a higher technical complication rate than monolithic FPDs but without statistical significance [27].